 - Don’t keep your feet flat on the floor but move them around often.

 - Use an ergonomic footrest if there is pressure on the back of the legs or if the feet are not resting on the floor.

 - A good ergonomic footrest should be adjustable and should support the entire foot.

 - Sitting or lying for too long with no activity can lead to poor blood circulation.
 Keeping your feet up on an ergonomic footrest greatly reduces your chances of developing circulatory conditions.

 - You should change your position as frequently as possible by adjusting your hips, moving your feet, lifting your arms and just slightly altering your posture continuously during your work day.
-You should also take frequent breaks ? say for 10 minutes every hour – and have a good stretch.
+You should take frequent breaks ? say for 10 minutes every hour – and have a good stretch.

 - Too long in an office environment with a chair and improperly positioned feet puts strain on your spine.
-With a footrest, you can sit all the way back in the chair and not slouch as well as maintain the correct ergonomic angles.
+With a good ergonomic footrest, you can sit all the way back in the chair and not slouch as well as maintain the correct ergonomic angles.
 This will reduce pressure on your spine and back region.

-- increasing the comfort levels,
+- increasing your comfort levels,